Translate

 For the DC appliances in my home, I chose to do a direct line to each piece of equipment instead of using the chassis as a common ground.
 The reasoning for this was mainly because my refrigerator requires a direct isolated connection anyway, and the amp draw for the remaining water pump and toilet fan (normal computer fan) is very low, and the voltage drop through the chassis with that small of a current wasn't a problem I wanted to deal with.

-There are some misconceptions about DC that it's more dangerous than AC - an idea that influenced my choice to use primarily an AC system honestly.
-I've since learned that DC is quite safe in small enclosures, and can be done well.
+There are some misconceptions about DC that it's more dangerous than AC - an idea that's true for long distance power transmission, but not so true for you and I. I've since learned that DC is quite safe in small enclosures, and can be done well.
+Especially if you use fuses.
 Here are some quick tips I've learned about DC that might help you:

 Type of wire: You can use solid or stranded wire for DC - the main difference is practicality; It's easier to maneuver and utilize a stranded line than it is to use a solid.
 But you could use either one.